-- A. The owner of an on-site liquid waste system, including systems existing prior to the effective date of this regulation, shall be responsible for properly operating and maintaining the system in accordance with the recommendations of the manufacturer or designer of the system. - B. The owner of an advanced treatment system installed after the effective date of this regulation shall enter into a department approved maintenance contract with a maintenance service provider that will assure maintenance of the system in accordance with the recommendations of the manufacturer or designer of the system.
-A maintenance contract shall be in effect at all times. - C. Household hazardous waste and high strength waste shall not be introduced into the system. - D. Any spillage that may occur during tank pumpout shall be cleaned up immediately and the spill area disinfected with a sodium or calcium hypochloride solution. - E. Prior to the transfer of a property with an existing on-site liquid waste system, the current system owner shall have the system inspected and evaluated by an inspector. - (1) For conventional systems: - (a) the sludge and scum levels shall be determined and the septic tank pumped as needed; - (b) the effluent filters shall be cleaned and replaced if damaged or not found in place; and - (c) the disposal area shall be visually evaluated for proper operation. - (2) For advanced treatment systems: - (a) the sludge and scum levels in the primary tank shall be determined and the tank pumped as needed;
+A. The owner of an on-site liquid waste system, including systems existing prior to the effective date of this regulation, shall be responsible for properly operating and maintaining the system in accordance with the recommendations of the manufacturer or designer of the system.

+B. The owner of an advanced treatment system installed after the effective date of this regulation shall enter into a department approved maintenance contract with a maintenance service provider that will assure maintenance of the system in accordance with the recommendations of the manufacturer or designer of the system.
+A maintenance contract shall be in effect at all times.

+C. Household hazardous waste and high strength waste shall not be introduced into the system.

+D. Any spillage that may occur during tank pumpout shall be cleaned up immediately and the spill area disinfected with a sodium or calcium hypochloride solution.

+E. Prior to the transfer of a property with an existing on-site liquid waste system, the current system owner shall have the system inspected and evaluated by an inspector utilizing a department approved form.

+(1) the system shall be sampled in accordance with permit conditions for compliance with 20.7.3.602-604 NMAC if a regularly scheduled sampling event has not occurred within 180 days of the inspection; the sampling results shall be included with the system report; if a regularly scheduled sampling event has occurred within 180 days of the inspection, the results of the sampling shall be included in the inspection report; and

-- (b) the effluent filters shall be cleaned and replaced if damaged or not found in place if a filter is applicable to the system; - (c) the disposal area shall be visually evaluated for proper operation; and - (d) an amendment of permit reflecting ownership change is required pursuant to Subsection E of 20.7.3.403 NMAC. - (3) Inspections shall be recorded on forms approved by the department.
+(2) an amendment of permit reflecting ownership change is required pursuant to Subsection E of 20.7.3.403 NMAC.

+F. Inspections shall be recorded on forms approved by the department.
 Inspection reports shall be kept on file by the inspector of the on-site liquid waste system.
 Inspectors shall submit to the department copies of all inspection reports, whether completed or not, within 15 days of the inspection.
-Corrective actions required pursuant to the inspection report shall be completed within 15 additional days.
+A permit or variance application shall be submitted within 15 days of the inspection to correct any deficiencies or permit violations identified by the inspection.
 In addition, all inspection reports shall include the global positioning system (GPS) coordinates of the tank.
-Once an inspection is requested, all results, whether complete or not, shall be submitted to the department. - F. In the event of a failed system, that includes, but is not limited to disposal fields, the owner shall remedy the failed system with department approval.
+Once an inspection is requested, all results, whether complete or not, shall be submitted to the department.

+G. In the event of a failed system, that includes, but is not limited to disposal fields, the owner shall remedy the failed system with department approval.
+120.7×2.002 NMAC N $0.(1.05) \times 0.4/1.071$